OscarAzeem/Courses_Info/pl_sql_udemy_info.md

 # Block Types
 ## Anonymous
-* Bloc with no name
+* Block with no name
+* Compiled every time
+* Not stored in the database
+* Cannot be invoked by other applications
+* Do not return values
+* Cannot take parameters

 ## Subpograms
-* Has a name, you define a name
+* Has a block name, you define a name
+* Compiled only once
+* Stored in the database
+* Named and, therefore, can be invoked by other applications
+* Subprograms called functions must return values
+* Can take parameters

 ### Procedure
 * A pl/sql block that perform an action

 ### Function
-* * A pl/sql block that retain a value
+* A pl/sql block that retain a value